babelfish-for-postgresql/babelfish_project_website/README.md

 ## Credits

 If you contribute code, make sure that you are not violating 3rd party rights.
-Checking for IP violations beforehand is expected by the community.
+Checking for intellectual property violations beforehand is expected by the community.
 We want Babelfish and our users to be free of 3rd party claims.
 Keeping the code clean benefits the community as well our users.